Mt Coot-tha precinct projects

 JC Slaughter Falls picnic area upgrade

-In 2018-19, Council will install a children’s nature-themed retreat area at JC Slaughter Falls.
-These works are expected to start in late 2018.
+In early March 2019, Council began works to install a children’s nature-themed retreat area at JC Slaughter Falls.
+These works are expected to be completed by mid-2019.

 As part of Council’s four-year precinct program, Council has undertaken other upgrades to the JC Slaughter Falls picnic area including: